 Applicants will fill out a brief Google Form.
 Please keep your answers as simple and concise as possible.
 To ensure that Propeller Impact Fund practices equitable funding, you will be asked to share certain demographic information, in order to identify those who may fall within the priority consideration.
 All information shared by applicants is confidential.
-The application for the Propeller Impact Fund will be available on the first day of Round One – Wednesday, April 22nd at 9:00am, CST.
+The application for the Propeller Impact Fund will be available on the first day of Round Three – Monday, August 24th at 9:00 am, CST.

 This is an American Sign Language interpretation of the 2020 Propeller Impact Fund Announcement.
 Signed and captioned by Deaf interpreter Erin Sanders-Sigmon